 Hearing and Vision Issues

-In order for a child to pay attention to classroom material, she has to be able to hear and to see it.
-Both hearing and visual problems are common in children with Down syndrome.
+In order for a child to pay attention to classroom material, he or she has to be able to hear and to see it.
+Both hearing and vision problems are common in children with Down syndrome.
 Ear infections are overwhelmingly common and, even if treated, can cause hearing loss for weeks.
 People with Down syndrome have middle ear structural abnormalities that can cause lifetime mild to moderate hearing loss.